Stuff & Nonsense product and website design

 Read Art Direction for the Web with CSS Shapes on Smashing Magazine now.
 You can download the examples from this article too.

-Written by Andy Clarke who filed this in art-direction, design, css .
+Written by Andy Clarke who tagged this with art-direction, design, css